 The best avalanche beacon for beginners is the Ortovox Diract Voice Avalanche Transceiver.
-This device is extremely easy to use and even provides simple voice commands.
+This device is intuitive, easy to use and even provides simple voice commands.

-Remember though, when arming yourself with an avalanche transceiver you must also arm yourself with the right knowledge!
-Make sure you read some of our articles on avalanche safety too.
+Remember, when arming yourself with an avalanche transceiver you must also arm yourself with the right knowledge.
+Read some of our articles on avalanche safety!

 - Simple, intuitive, easy to use.

 - Voice commands aren't always as clear as they could be.

 - Not the cheapest option on the market.

 - Dimensions (in mm): 79 x 120 x 23